SasanLabs/VulnerableApp/docs/HOW-TO-USE.md

 # How can Vulnerability Scanning tools use VulnerableApp ? #
-VulnerableApp is specifically designed for the Vulnerability Scanning Tools like ZAP wherein few endpoints are exposed only for helping them.
+VulnerableApp is specifically designed for the Vulnerability Scanning Tools like ZAP wherein we expose vulnerabilities via a few endpoints
 Following are the endpoints exposed:
 - `/scanner`
 - `/sitemap.xml`

 ### Scanner Endpoint ###
-Scanner is specially crafted endpoint to provide information about each vulnerability present in VulnerableApp.
+Scanner is a specifically crafted endpoint to provide information about each vulnerability present in VulnerableApp.
 #### Sample Json Response ####
 ```
 [